Contingent Payment Mechanisms for Resource Utilization: Assignment of Multiple Resources

-\begin{theorem} Assume the type space is the set of all value distributions satisfying (A1)-(A3).
-For allocating $m$ identical resources, the contingent ($m$+1)$^\mathrm{th}$ price mechanism is the only mechanism that satisfy (P1)-(P7).
-Moreover, this mechanism is optimal for the $(w_i,p_i)$ type model under (P1)-(P5), and dominates the generalization of the $\gamma$-CSP mechanisms for all $\gamma \in (0,1]$ in utilization. \end{theorem}
+\begin{theorem} Assume the type space is the set of all value distributions satisfying (A1)-(A2), assume generic input, and consider only two-period mechanisms for $m$-resource allocation that satisfy (P1)-(P6).
+The generalized CP($\maxZ$) mechanism is: \begin{enumerate}[(i)] \itemsep{0em} \item welfare-optimal type profile by type profile for the $(\fixedV_i, \fixedP_i)$ type space. \item welfare-optimal profile by profile, among all mechanisms that always allocate the resource and use an ordered payment space. \end{enumerate} \end{theorem}